Magnetohydrodynamic stability of magnetars in the ultrastrong field regime I: The core: MHD equations and canonical energy

 where $m_a$ and $n_a$ are the mass per particle and number density of species $a$, $m_{\text{N}}=938.92$ MeV is the average nucleon mass and $n_{\text{b}}=n_{\text{n}}+n_{\text{p}}$ is the total baryon number density.
 We could hence replace $\rho$ with $n_{\text{b}}$ as an independent variable.
 The species fractions $Y_a$ can be represented using two quantities: the proton fraction (of total baryons) $Y$ and the electron fraction (of total leptons) $f$, defined by

 For simplicity, we have assumed zero temperature, and hence zero entropy, in the equations of motion.
-The $T=0$ limit is a very good approximation for the neutron star core where $\mu_a\gg k_BT$.
+The $T=0$ limit is a very good approximation for the neutron star core where the fermion chemical potentials $\mu_a$ satisfy $\mu_a\gg k_BT$.
 An exception is made for certain second-order partial derivatives of $u_{\text{mat}}$, which we discuss in Section~\ref{sec:Thermodynamics}.
 In these terms, we treat the temperature as a fixed parameter and do not concern ourselves with the dynamics of the entropy.

 We now derive the canonical energy for a magnetizable fluid, which is used to study the fluid's MHD stability.
 We follow the definitions of the Lagrangian perturbations of fluid quantities of~\citet{Friedman1978}, which has antecedents in~\citet{Taub1969},~\citet{Carter1973},~\citet{Friedman1975} and~\citet{Bardeen1977}, and which has been applied to MHD by~\citet{Glampedakis2007}.
 In these definitions, we work in a coordinate basis and hence the components of (contravariant) vectors and covariant vectors are in general distinct.
 The perturbation theory is reviewed in Appendix~\ref{app:FluidPerturbationTheory} and then applied to Eq.~(\ref{eq:EulerEquation}) and used to compute the canonical energy of the perturbations.